What are Menstrual Cups?

 For the purpose of cleaning the menstrual cup, it should be washed thoroughly with something like the DivaWash, Lunette Feelbetter Menstrual Cup Cleanser, or the Pixie Cup Wash.
 You should do this every time you remove and empty your cup.
 Then, reinsert the clean cup after being sure to rinse any cleaning residue off of it.

 These menstrual cup cleansers are usually made from all-natural ingredients and smell great.
 Of course, they are a little bit more expensive than this next option.

 Plain Soap and Water

 You can also use warm water along with unscented, mild, water-based soap if you prefer not to spend money on another product for your bathroom.
 However, the DivaWash really does get it squeaky clean in a way that plain soap and water doesn’t.

 Menstrual cup companies that make a corresponding wash or cleanser usually recommend using this product.
-Companies that don’t, usually suggest plain soap and water.
+Companies that don’t, usually suggest plain soap and water, with an emphasis on an oil free, or water based soap.
 The choice really is yours!

 How to Clean a Menstrual Cup Away from Home